julianslatlem/FallingSandSimulation2.0/README.md

 ## How to build (C++)
 To build the project, you'll need to have a cmake installed. <br>
+You'll also need SDL2 installed on your system in order to run the program. <br>
-Once you have that, you can run the following commands in the terminal: <br>
+Once you have all that, you can run the following commands in the terminal: <br>
 ```bash
 mkdir build
 cd build